dyweb/gommon/README.md

 ## Dependencies

-Currently we only have one non standard library dependencies, see [Gopkg.lock](Gopkg.lock)
+Currently we only have one non standard library dependencies (cmd and examples are not considered), see [Gopkg.lock](Gopkg.lock)

 - [go-yaml/yaml](https://github.com/go-yaml/yaml) for read config written in YAML
   - we don't need most feature of YAML, and want to have access to the parser directly to report which line has incorrect semantic (after checking it in application).